physicist2018/licelfile/README.md

 `LoadLicelFile(fname string) LicelFile`
 Loads a Licel file, parses its headers and binary data, and returns a LicelFile struct with the parsed data.

+`LoadLicelFileFromReader(f io.Reader, size int64) LicelFile`
+Loads Licel file from reader, parses its headers and binary data, and returns a LicelFile struct with the parsed data.

+`NewLicelPackFromZip(zipPath string) *LicelPack`
+Loads licel measurements from zip archive

 `SelectCertainWavelength1(lf *LicelFile, isPhoton bool, wavelength float64) LicelProfile` Selects a profile from a single Licel file by photon type and wavelength.